wxyhly-en/wxyhly-en.github.io/source/_posts/hh.md

 <tr><td>3/2</td><td>$w^3-3z^2w$</td><td>$yz^2-yw^2$</td><td>$x^2w-y^2w$</td><td>$y^3-3x^2y$</td></tr>
 </table></div>

-This is no coincidence—the group structure of four-dimensional rotations explains this phenomenon well: four-dimensional rotations can be uniquely decomposed into superpositions of left and right isoclinic rotations, i.e., the direct product of left and right isoclinic rotation groups is a double cover of the four-dimensional rotation group, and each isoclinic rotation group is isomorphic to the double cover of the three-dimensional rotation group, i.e., the spin group.
+This is no coincidence—the group structure of 4D rotations explains this phenomenon well: 4D rotations can be uniquely decomposed into superpositions of left and right isoclinic rotations, i.e., the direct product of left and right isoclinic rotation groups is a double cover of the 4D rotation group, and each isoclinic rotation group is isomorphic to the double cover of the 3D rotation group, i.e., the spin group.

-One thing is quite strange: although left and right isoclinic rotation components $J^+$ and $J^-$ don't interfere and can have definite left and right rotation quantum numbers simultaneously, the bases in the tables above have equal total left and right isoclinic rotation magnitudes $J_L^2$ and $J_R^2$, producing only simple rotations. ($J^+$ is just one of the three components of $J_L$, like the relationship between $J_z$ and $J$ in three-dimensional space; similarly $J^-$ is one of the three components of $J_R$.)
+One thing is quite strange: although left and right isoclinic rotation components $J^+$ and $J^-$ don't interfere and can have definite left and right rotation quantum numbers simultaneously, the bases in the tables above have equal total left and right isoclinic rotation magnitudes $J_L^2$ and $J_R^2$, producing only simple rotations. ($J^+$ is just one of the three components of $J_L$, like the relationship between $J_z$ and $J$ in 3D space; similarly $J^-$ is one of the three components of $J_R$.)
 Expanding the calculation shows that the operator reflecting bivector singularity simplifies to 0, i.e., $J\wedge J=2(J_{xy}J_{zw}-J_{xz}J_{yw}+J_{xw}J_{yz})=0$, which further gives $J_L^2=J_R^2$ always holds, meaning no wave phenomena related to double rotations exist.
 You might ask: can't I superpose angular momentum eigenstates in the xy and zw planes separately to get a double rotation state?
 Calculation shows that while such a superposition state has $J^+$ and $J^-$ with one greater than 0 and one equal to 0, these are just components of left and right isoclinic rotations—$J_L^2$ and $J_R^2$ are still equal.

 Why are there no double rotation wave functions?
 My personal understanding is: since isoclinic double rotation trajectories on hyperspheres form the Hopf fibration, if such traveling waves existed, they would only change phase along Hopf fibers with no waves in other directions.
 Constructing such functions would be equivalent to describing any point on the hypersphere directly by its phase and which fiber it's on, essentially mapping the hypersphere $\mathrm S^3$ one-to-one onto the non-homeomorphic $\mathrm S^2\times \mathrm S^1$.
 In other words, there would exist wavefronts of constant phase on the Hopf fibration, but the Hopf fibration has no such global section structure.<a name="symm"></a>